DavidAClarke/DavidAClarke/README.md

 Currently, I'm primarily working on Antarctic biodiversity with [Securing Antarctica's Environmental Future](https://www.arcsaef.com).
 Some of my current projects relate to:

-  🐧Antarctic and Southern Ocean biodiversity responses to climate
+  🐧Antarctic and Southern Ocean biodiversity responses to climate change

-  🛰️ Integrated sampling designs for capturing data in remote locations
+  🛰️ Integrated sampling designs for capturing biodiversity and environmental data in remote locations

   📉 Quantification and propagation of uncertainty in biodiversity modelling